bug400/pyilper/README.md

 --------

 * Entirely written in Python3 using the QT GUI-Framework
-* Up to 5 virtual mass storage drives with integrated directory list, file management  (import, export, rename, purge, view) and disk management functions (label, pack, initialize)
+* Virtual mass storage drive with integrated directory list, file management  (import, export, rename, purge, view) and disk management functions (label, pack, initialize)
-* Up to 3 virtual printers emulating the HP-71B, HP-41C and ROMAN-8 character sets
+* Virtual printer emulating the HP-71B, HP-41C and ROMAN-8 character sets
 * Terminal emulator with keyboard support (HP-71B only).
 Requires at least version 1.6 of the PIL-Box firmware
+* Virtual plotter emulating the HP 7470A HP-IL plotter
 * HP-IL scope
 * The number of virtual devices is configurable
 * The output of the scope or the virtual printer(s) is logged to file(s)